opencv/opencv/modules/optim/doc/primal_dual_algorithm.rst

         \mathbf{C(d)}

 (This is implicitly summed over the whole image.)
-The problem is that may different depths will produce reasonable colors when pixels are considered individually so we add a term to the cost penalizing the difference between pixels and add a weighting factor:
+The problem is that many different depths will produce reasonable colors when pixels are considered individually so we add a term to the cost penalizing the difference between pixels and add a weighting factor:

 .. math::
         f\mathbf{(\nabla\mathbf{d}) + \lambda C(d)}